marco-swz/abaqus-automation/README.md

 - Apache Arrow

 Additionally, we tested three different storage layouts:
-- Single: The whole data is stored in a single table.
+- **Single Table**: The whole data is stored in a single table.
 This is simple, but also contains lots of duplicated information.

     | step_name | frame_num | type_name | val1 | val2 | val3 | val4 | val5 | val6 |
     | --- | --- | --- | --- | --- | --- | --- | --- | --- |